hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 Syl shook her head.

-“Syl, what’s happening--what you’re doing--it’s breaking the world.
+“Syl, what’s happening---what you’re doing---it’s breaking the world.
 Two worlds.
 If you continue, both will collapse.”

 “Then this can end, and I can be with Lys once again.”